European Volunteer Centre: Partnership and collaboration

 Partnership with CEV is open to any stakeholder that is willing to support CEV and its mission to contribute to the creation of an enabling political, social and economic environment for volunteering in Europe and where the full potential of volunteering can be realised.

 Whilst a network itself CEV is also actively involved at European level and in international networks.
-CEV is a member of: EESC Liaison Group for European Civil Society, Expert Group on the Mobility of Young Volunteers, European Qualifications Framework Advisory Group, European Alliance for Volunteering, Europe Plus, Civil Society Europe, The Conference of INGOs of the Council of Europe, Impact2030.
+CEV is a member of: EESC Liaison Group for European Civil Society, Europass Advisory Group, European Qualifications Framework Advisory Group, DG EMPL Civil Dialogue Group, ESC Resource Centre Advisory Group, The Conference of INGOs of the Council of Europe, Civil Society Europe, Erasmus+ Coalition and SDG Watch Europe.